< Blog < Eat Well < Diets & Fasting < Mediterranean Diet vs. Paleo: Which Is Better for Health and Weight Loss?

 The paleo diet and the Mediterranean diet are both popular eating patterns that many believe can improve overall health and even promote weight loss.
 However, is there evidence to support these claims, and if so, which diet is the best for weight loss?

 In this article, we discuss the differences between the paleo and Mediterranean diets.
+For more healthy nutrition advice and a custom meal plan, try Omo, a healthy weight-loss app.

 The Basics and Benefits of the Mediterranean diet